yaredwb/FDM1D/docs/index.md

 \kappa = c_v \frac{\Delta t}{\Delta z^2}
 $$

-An illustration of the explicit method is shown in Figure~\ref{fig:explicit_stencil}, which is a so-called *stencil*.
+An illustration of the explicit method is shown in the figure below, which is a so-called *stencil*.

 <!---
 $$